rawgroundbeef/memeputer/examples/marketputer/README.md

 # Marketputer

-An orchestrator agent that coordinates and pays multiple specialized agents using x402 micropayments on Solana.
+An orchestrator agent that autonomously coordinates multiple specialized agents to create memes about trending topics, using x402 micropayments on Solana.

-## The Concept

-Unlike a simple pipeline where a client pays agents sequentially, this example shows:
+## What It Does

+Marketputer demonstrates **autonomous agent orchestration** with x402 payments:

-1. **Orchestrator Agent** receives a task and budget
+1. **Orchestrator Agent** receives a budget and autonomously executes a fixed task
-2. **Orchestrator Agent** decides it needs help from specialized agents
+2. **Orchestrator Agent** makes decisions about which agents to hire and when
-3. **Orchestrator Agent** pays those agents from its own wallet
+3. **Orchestrator Agent** pays specialized agents from its own wallet using x402
-4. Each agent operates autonomously with its own wallet
+4. Each agent receives payment and completes their specialized task

-This creates a decentralized economy where agents can:
-- Earn money by providing services
-- Spend money to get work done
-- Compete on price and quality
-- Form complex service networks
+5. The orchestrator coordinates the entire workflow end-to-end

+## The Task

+**Fixed task**: "Find relevant topics and create a meme about them"

+The orchestrator follows a structured workflow to complete this task, making autonomous decisions at key points.

-## Example Flow
+## Workflow

 ```
-User (with budget)
-  ↓ pays Orchestrator Agent
-Orchestrator Agent (receives $1.00)
+Orchestrator Agent (receives budget)
-  ↓ pays TrendPuter ($0.10) to find trends
-  ↓ pays BriefPuter ($0.20) to create brief
-  ↓ pays PFPputer ($0.50) to generate image
-  ↓ pays BroadcastPuter ($0.10) to post
+  ↓
+1. Get focus plan from Briefputer (identify keywords/topics)
+  ↓
+2. Get trending topics from Trendputer (investigate 10 trends)
+  ↓
+3. Select best trend using Briefputer (evaluate quality)
+  ↓
+4. Generate creative brief from Briefputer (strategy & angle)
+  ↓
+5. Enhance image prompt with Promptputer
+  ↓
+6. Generate image from PFPputer
+  ↓
+7. Describe image with ImageDescripterputer
+  ↓
+8. Generate captions from Captionputer
-  ↓ keeps $0.10 profit
+  ↓
+9. Post to Telegram via Broadcastputer
 ```

+Each step involves an x402 micropayment from the orchestrator's wallet to the specialized agent.

+## Autonomous Decisions

-Each agent has its own wallet and makes autonomous decisions about:
+The orchestrator makes autonomous decisions using AI:

-- Which agents to hire
-- How much to pay
-- Whether to accept or reject work
+- **Trend Selection**: Uses Briefputer to evaluate and select the best trend from available options
+- **Brief Generation**: Decides whether a creative brief is needed based on context
+- **Quality Control**: Retries trend fetching if quality is insufficient

+The overall workflow is fixed, but the orchestrator adapts based on the quality and relevance of intermediate results.

 ## Agents Used

-The orchestrator agent coordinates the following specialized agents:
+The orchestrator coordinates these specialized agents:

-- **briefputer**: Focus planning, brief generation, trend evaluation
+- **briefputer**: Focus planning, trend evaluation, creative brief generation
-- **trendputer**: Trend investigation
+- **trendputer**: Trend investigation and discovery
-- **promptputer**: Prompt enhancement
+- **promptputer**: Image prompt enhancement
 - **pfpputer**: Image generation
 - **imagedescripterputer**: Image analysis and description
 - **captionputer**: Caption generation
-- **broadcastputer**: Social media posting
+- **broadcastputer**: Social media posting (Telegram)

 ## Quick Start